-Existing high rates of poverty, unemployment, housing and food insecurity, and other health burdens further exacerbate climate impacts: increasing exposure of climate impacts (e.g. floods or extreme heat sensitivity to climate risks (e.g. extreme heat and air pollution) and reduce adaptive capacity to respond to such threats.
-The cumulative impacts of climate change and socio-economic factors create a feedback loop, perpetually exacerbating existing inequities and widening the inequality gap.
+Existing high rates of poverty, unemployment, housing and food insecurity, and other health burdens further exacerbate climate impacts, increasing exposure and sensitivity to climate risks (e.g. floods, extreme heat, or air pollution), reducing adaptive capacity to respond to such threats.
+The cumulative impacts of climate change and socioeconomic factors create a feedback loop, perpetually exacerbating existing inequities and widening the inequality gap.